 Opened in 1998, Animal Kingdom is the largest of all four Disney parks in the Orlando area and at 580 acres, the largest theme park in the world.
-This park park welcomed more than 13.75 million guests in 2018 and features Asian jungles and African savannas to go along with rainforests and animal encounters.
+This park park welcomed millions of guests in 2022 and features Asian jungles and African savannas to go along with rainforests and animal encounters.

 There are more than 250 different species of animals at Animal Kingdom with over 1,700 in total.
 Beyond the natural wonders there are a number of thrill rides and attractions that will keep you keep at the edge of your seat.

 In the past few years Animal Kingdom has been expanding to feature a number of Pandora – The World of Avatar themed rides and attractions.
 This expansion really has brought this park to life by adding a way to cap off the day with evening events & attractions.
 While the Pandora land is truly amazing, it is still our opinion that the best park of Animal Kingdom is the 100-acre tour of the savannah known as Kilimanjaro Safaris as you get an up close and personal experience with a number of animals that you won’t find in your local zoo.

 Reservations are required to enter Animal Kingdom on a specific day (unless park hopping after 2:PM) and it is highly recommended to check the theme park web site before making plans for your next visit.
 Additionally, as of October 2021 Disney introduced the Disney Genie, Disney Genie+ and Lightning Lanes which replaced the FastPass+ at the for theme parks.
 Click here to learn more about this new system.

 This Ultimate Guide to Disney’s Animal Kingdom (2023) is not only perfect for first time visitors, but for seasoned Disney fans are are looking for the latest information about this amazing theme park.